soniloi/impostor/README.md

 #### Notes

 If the bot is called on a username that does not exist, then it does not do anything.

+If the bot is called on a nick that is an alias, then the real user will be resolved.

 If it is called for a combination of a user that exists and one that does not, then it will only return a quote for one that exists.